ragnard/clj-squash/doc/readme.md

 Clojure client library for the [Squash](http://www.squash.io/) bug killer by [Square](http://www.square.com).

-*NOTE*: This is the result of trying out Squash and evaluating it for Clojure applications.
-It has not yet been thoroughly tested for production use.
+**NOTE**: This is currently the result of a few hours of hacking with the purpose of trying out Squash for Clojure applications.
+No thourough testing has been performed.

 ## Artifacts